Naqeeb1124/abdelrahman-portfolio/projects/09-aircraft-pitch-control/README.md

 ## Institution
 Zewail City for Science and Technology
-Supervisors: Dr. Mohamed L. Shaltot, Eng.
-Somia Talat
 Date: May 16, 2025

 ## Contents